ocelotpotpie/HelpHelp/README.md

 File Format
 -----------
+### Limitations
+Due to a probable in bug the Bukkit chat paginator, URLs in HelpHelp input should be at most 48 characters in length.
+If a help command fails with an internal server error, then this is your problem.
+Use a link shortening service.

 ### Sections
 The file is divided into three sections, separated by three or more `=` characters at the start of a line, on their own.